jonathanleahy/fullstack-interview-task/README.md

 b.
 Use the power of stored procedures to calculate the variable data so leaving the heavy work to a sql database

 c.
-Master, slave archeture to make sure there are enough available servers for quering the data.
+Master, slave architecture to make sure there are enough available servers for querying the data.

 d.
 Data would be held in a sql or noSQL database depending on querying